 Calculating a BTU can be quite complex, especially for those who aren’t just fond of numbers, so you may just want to leave the calculation to the professionals.
 You can also find BTU calculators online, but that may not be too accurate since many other factors are considered in the sizing.

-Different HVAC in Babylon, NY runs using different energy sources.
+Different HVAC in West Babylon, NY runs using different energy sources.
 Air conditioning units are powered mainly by electricity.
 But heating systems are quite different.
 Heating equipment can use various fuel or power sources to heat your home; the most common fuel source includes natural gas, oil, and propane.
 But some still use electricity.

 The fuel that a heating system uses typically affects its upfront and operational cost.
 That’s why it’s crucial to think about what power source your heating unit should be using when searching for a unit.
 Remember, you’ll be purchasing this fuel source for as long as your heating system is working.
 If your chosen energy source is quite costly and not easily accessible, then you better brace yourself for the expenses down the road.
 So it will be best to learn about their cons and pros so you can be sure you’re getting the most out of your money.